 BRITE provides accessible transportation through ADA Compliant Complementary Paratransit Service and Deviated Fixed Route Service within a ¾ mile radius of any of the BRITE fixed routes.
 These co-mingled transportation services are designed for individuals with disabilities as defined by the American with Disabilities Act (ADA) who cannot otherwise access BRITE’s fixed route bus service for some or all of their trips.
-This is an origin to destination service whereby passengers are typically picked up at the curb of their pick-up point and delivered to the curb of their destination.
+This is an origin to destination service.

 All BRITE vehicles are equipped with mobility device lifts.
 Drivers are trained in passenger assistance, defensive driving, and mobility device securement procedures to provide a safe and enjoyable trip.

 In order to use ADA Compliant Complementary Paratransit Service, you must first apply to be certified.
 Individuals who have one or more disabilities that prohibit them from taking a bus must complete an application and be certified eligible.
 ADA Compliant Complementary Paratransit Service is limited to individuals with disabilities who:

 Are unable to board, ride, or disembark from an ADA accessible vehicle without the assistance of another person (except for the bus driver and lift)